 The “Jump” bus service provides public transportation directly to the Peak to Peak campus at the corner of Spaulding Street and Merlin Drive.
-The route runs between Lafayette and Boulder, providing service to many Lafayette neighborhoods along Arapahoe Road, in old town, and the Lancelot Park neighborhood.
-Additional RTD routes that serve the Lafayette Park and Ride include the 225, the 227, and the L routes.
-These bus routes connect students who live near Baseline Road, South Boulder Road and Broomfield to the Park and Ride facility, which is located near Public Road, just south of Spaulding Street, about a half mile walk from Peak to Peak.
+The route runs between Lafayette and Boulder, providing service to many Lafayette neighborhoods along Arapahoe Road, in Old Town, and the Lancelot Park neighborhood.
+Additional RTD routes that serve the Lafayette Park-n-Ride include the 225, the 227, and the L routes.
+These bus routes connect students who live near Baseline Road, South Boulder Road and Broomfield to the Park-n-Ride facility, which is located near Public Road, just south of Spaulding Street, about a half-mile walk from Peak to Peak.
 Please check RTD’s schedule to determine if there is a good connection to the Jump bus on its return trip to the school.
 Contact RTD at 303-299-6000 or http://www.rtd-denver.com for route information.

 RTD has the “Bike and Ride” program, which encourages riders to connect to their final destination using bicycles.
 This program provides a good transportation option for students who live near the 225, 227, and the L routes.
 Additional information may be obtained by calling RTD at 303-628-9000.